Different Types Of Interviews

 Let’s say you find the job that an excellent fit for you.
 Next, you hit apply, and the website asks you to submit your resume and cover letter.
 You provide the resume and hope you get a call or email for an interview.
 Your resume and cover letter are so good that a hiring manager contacts you by phone or email to schedule a meeting.

-- Individual Interviews: These are one-on-one interviews that can be a combination of formal and informal.
+These are one-on-one interviews that can be a combination of formal and informal.
 In some cases, the hiring manager has already decided you are one of the best candidates for the postion based on your testing, resume, references, and pre-phone screening.
 Therefore the individual interview allows the hiring manager to get to know you, and you get to ask questions to see if this job is the best fit for you.

-- Group Interviews: Group Interviews are similar to panel interviews but usually informal.
+Group Interviews are similar to panel interviews but usually informal.
 Group Interviews show how you react under pressure.
 Group Interviews usually involve a variety of questions from behavioral, problem solving, and situational.
 Group Interviews are usually conducted to see if you will fit in with your potential coworkers.
 Therefore, make sure you show you are comfortable with each person in the room.

 Panel Interviews are usually the last piece of the interview process.
 If you made it to the panel interview, your work experience testing, references, and phone screen have passed with flying colors.
-The panel interview will shows if you can comply with the company or organization policies and procedures.
+The panel interview will shows if you can comply with the company or organization’s policies and procedures.
 Make sure your answers are short and to the point, and you dress professionally

 However, some are Group Interviews.
 In a Remote Group Interview, the person asking the questions will say their name and ask you a question.
-It’s essential to address the interviewer who is asking the question by there name when responding in a remote group interview.
+It’s essential to address the interviewer who is asking the question by their name when responding in a remote group interview.

 Please feel free to share and comment below!